-- A diverse range of subjects shows versatility. - A modern foreign language as one of the three A Levels can enhance any university choice.
+- A diverse range of subjects shows versatility. - A modern foreign language as one of the three A Levels will enhance any university choice.

-For university courses that are not studied at A Level (Please note that this is NOT an extensive list)
+For university courses that a student has not studied at A Level (Please note that this is NOT an extensive list)

-- Architecture should take Art or 3D Design; with Maths and Physics ideally - Computer courses Maths a definite advantage - Economics should take Maths (required for most good universities) - Engineering should take Physics and Maths; plus Further Maths (for top universities); 3D Design useful for some courses - Environmental Sciences Biology and Chemistry preferred; Geography may be required - Film & TV Media Studies preferred; English, History and Photography valued also - Finance Maths valued highly - Geography one other Science for BSc (Psychology may count) - Law no specific subjects required, but essay-based ones will be valued.
-History, English Literature, Economics, Politics, Classics, Latin, R.S., Philosophy etc. - Medicine and Veterinary Medicine Chemistry is essential, plus two other Sciences: Maths and Biology is the ideal combination - Philosophy similar to Law.
-No specific subjects required, but essay-based subjects valued - Psychology for BSc, at least one Science (Psychology may count) - Sports Science at least one Science (P.E. may count) - Theology R.S. valued highly
+- Architecture should take Art or 3D Design; with Maths and Physics ideally - Computer courses Maths a definite advantage - Engineering should take Physics and Maths; plus Further Maths (for top universities); 3D Design useful for some courses - Environmental Sciences Biology and Chemistry preferred; Geography may be required - Finance Maths valued highly - Law no specific subjects required, but essay-based ones will be valued.
+History, English Literature, Economics, Politics, Classics, Latin, R.S., Philosophy etc. - Medicine and Veterinary Medicine Chemistry is essential, plus two other Sciences: Maths and Biology is the ideal combination - Sports Science at least one Science (P.E. may count) - Theology R.S. valued highly